-Cybersecurity attacks are on the rise and governments are an all-too-common target.
-One study found 60% of cyber attacks that occurred from January to June of 2019 targeted governments.
-Of the “successful” cyber attacks during that period, 70% were on governments.
+Cybersecurity attacks are on the rise, and governments are an all-too-common target.
+One study found 60% of cyberattacks that occurred from January to June of 2019 targeted governments.
+Of the “successful” cyberattacks during that period, 70% were directed at governments.

-Although many government breaches go unreported by the media, there are some that have received attention.
+Although many government breaches go unreported by the media, some have received attention:

 *Values representative of reported hard dollar losses as a result of cyber breaches.
 Soft dollar costs are not reflected in this graph.

-These cyber attacks on government cost taxpayers millions of dollars and countless staff time lost, but also have the potential to expose sensitive citizen information, such as personally identifiable information (PII) and protected health information (PHI).
+These cyberattacks on government cost taxpayers millions of dollars and countless lost time by staff, but they also have the potential to expose sensitive citizen information, such as personally identifiable information (PII) and protected health information (PHI).
 Both are common data hosted on government systems and third-party cloud solutions.

 State and local governments have begun to adopt policies that require third-party cloud solutions to meet some level of security threshold.
 However, less than 3% of state and local governments have practices in place to validate the security of third-party cloud solutions.